MiniProfiler/dotnet/docs/HowTo/ProfileCode.md

 ---
 ### How-To Profile Code

 Once you've setup MiniProfiler, there are several ways to profile code.
 MiniProfiler is generally setup as 1 profiler per "action" (e.g. an HTTP Request, or startup, or some job) of an application.
 Inside that profiler, there are steps.
 Inside steps, you can also have custom timings.
-The general stucture is:
+The general structure is:

 * Profiler
   * Root Timing (generally unused, but it's there)